StackStorm/st2/instructables/chatops.md

 # UPDATED DOCUMENTATION

 Thanks for coming here to give StackStorm + ChatOps a try!
-We have made the experience for trying out StackStorm much more streamlined with an all-in-one installer with AMIs, Vagrant images, and more.
-Please check out http://docs.stackstorm.com/install/all_in_one.html#all-in-one-installer for more information.
+We have made the experience for trying out StackStorm much more streamlined with a simple installer script that installs all the required packages and sets up ChatOps.
+Please check out https://docs.stackstorm.com/install/index.html for more information.

 This instructable has been left here as a reference for understanding the internal wiring.